Holidaying In An EV – Our Guide For A UK Winter Road Trip

 The connector type accepted by the vehicle inlet varies from model to model, and when it comes to the charging unit outlet, it varies depending on the power rating.

-When you’re deciding which electric vehicle to buy – to ensure you get the most efficient charge – you ideally want to pair your car’s connector type, with the type of charging station you will be using most regularly.
-We will come onto the types of charging stations available later on.
+When you’re deciding which electric vehicle to buy, to ensure you get the most efficient charge, you should pair your car’s connector type with the type of charging station you will be using most regularly.
+We will come onto the types of EV charging stations available later on.

 In the majority of cases though, you should always be able to charge your car while out and about, as most EVs come with 2 extra cables that enable you to charge via different charge point connectors – the charge may just be less efficient.
 But be aware of your model’s limitations!